PySimpleGUI/PySimpleGUI/docs/cookbook.md

 In summary, there are 2 approaches.

-1. Brute force - Do the operation and don't return back until it's done
+1. Brute force - Do the operation and don't return until it's done
-2. Threaded - Begin the opration and be informed later when it completes
+2. Threaded - Begin the operation and be informed later when it completes

-The previous 3rd method relied on a poll of new never that would happen on a refular bnasis instad of pending
+The previous 3rd method relied on a poll of new never that would happen on a regular basis instead of pending

 ### Brute Force Long Operation